 So, to summarise, there has indeed been a pause in warming.
 It is claimed that the missing heat is going into the deep oceans, but on further investigation of what information that claim is based upon, it would seem to be a flimsy claim.
 It is also worth reflecting on the fact that a pause in warming, or indeed a slight cooling, took place between 1940 and 1970.
 Could this and the present trend have the same cause, I wonder?

-In early 2016 we saw powerful El Nino event push temperatures upward.
+In early 2016 we saw a powerful El Nino event push temperatures upward.
 Since then they have settled back.
-The sattelite data suggests they are now back at 2002-2014 levels, but surface station data suggests that the temperatures are still somewhat elevated.
 What will happen in the next few years is anybody's guess.
 Are temperatures are going to resume an upward trend, or settle back to the 2000-2014 level?
+Or, continue falling?